-2) IGMP Snooping Enable or disable IGMP Snooping globally.
+IGMP Snooping Enable or disable IGMP Snooping globally.
 Report Message Suppression Enable or disable Report Message Suppression globally.
 When enabled, the switch will only forward the first IGMP report message for each multicast group to the IGMP querier and suppress subsequent IGMP report messages for the same multicast group during one query interval.
 This feature prevents duplicate report messages from being sent to the IGMP querier.

-In the Multicast IF Table section, you can view the current IGMP group information.
+2) In the Multicast IP Table section, you can view the current IGMP group information.

 IP Address Displays the IP address of the multicast group.
 VLAN ID Displays the VLAN ID of the multicast group.
 All port members of a multicast group should be included in the same VLAN.

-Ports Displays the forwarding port list of the multicast group rwarding port list of the multicast group. -- --
+Ports Displays the forwarding port list of the multicast group.